LippmannLab/Lippmann-Lab-Onboarding/docs/03-Ordering.md

 3. Once you have Ethan's approval, you can proceed to creating a requisition in Oracle by selecting the "Purchase Requisitions" button in the Procurement tab.

 ### Catalog Orders
 Catalog orders refer to any vendor that can be found on the Aquiire catalog.
-These vendors include Abcam, Cell Signaling Technology, Fisher, Guy Brown, McMaster, Sigma, and VWR.
+These vendors include Abcam, Cell Signaling Technology, Fisher, Guy Brown, McMaster, Sigma, IDT, and VWR.
 A list of the current vendors in the Aquiire catalog and additional tips can be found [here](https://drive.google.com/file/d/1FoXTe82I5IBqeLMY3-MZ39DXdckFvCIQ/view?usp=sharing).

 1. Click on the down button next to "Shop by Category" and select "Aquiire."